SDFIdk/vanda_hydrometry_data/README.md

 java -jar vanda-hydrometry-data.jar waterlevels --stationId=all --saveDb --from=2024-10-01Z --to=2024-10-31Z
 ```

-Get all water flows measurements between 2 dates for 2 stations and siplay the results on the screen:
+Get all stream discharge measurements between 2 dates for 2 stations and siplay the results on the screen:

 ```
-java -jar vanda-hydrometry-data.jar waterflows --stationId=10000001,10000002 --displayData --from=2024-10-01Z --to=2024-10-2Z
+java -jar vanda-hydrometry-data.jar streamDischarge --stationId=10000001,10000002 --displayData --from=2024-10-01Z --to=2024-10-2Z
 ```